telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/asp.net-core-web-api-implementation/host-reports-service-in-.net-5.md

 # Hosting the Telerik Reporting REST Service in an ASP.NET Core Application in .NET 6, .NET 7, and .NET 8 with Startup.cs

-This article guides you how to host a Reports Web Service in order to expose the Reports Generation Engine to an ASP.NET Core in .NET Web Application.
+This article guides you on how to host a Reports Web Service in order to expose the Reports Generation Engine to an ASP.NET Core in .NET Web Application.
 The configuration of the application in this tutorial is set up in the `Startup.cs` file of the project.

 If you prefer to use [top level statements introduced with .NET 6](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements), refer to the article [Hosting in .NET 6+ with Top-Level Statements]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-6-with-minimal-api%}).